bM2L/bM2L.github.io/_pages/about.md

 What are the mathematics behind machine learning?
 What can machine learning do for mathematicians? <a href="attend">Sign up</a> to attend the 2023 colloquia, featuring <b>Marc Lackenby</b>, <b>Elizabeth Munch</b> and <b>Jürgen Jost</b>.

-This activity is organized by the <a href='https://www.uab.cat/matematiques/'>Department of Mathematics of the Universitat Autònoma de Barcelona</a> with the goal of gathering the Barcelona universities and research centres, but everyone is welcome!
+This activity is organized by the <a href='https://www.uab.cat/matematiques/'>Department of Mathematics at the Universitat Autònoma de Barcelona</a>.
+Everyone, beyond  the Barcelona universities and research centres, is welcome to join and contribute!